anoshenko/rui/README.md

 ### "shadow" property

 The "shadow" property allows you to set shadows for the View.
 There may be several shadows.
-The shadow is described using the ViewShadow interface extending the Properties interface (see above).
+The shadow is described using the ShadowProperty interface extending the Properties interface (see above).
 The shadow has the following properties:

 | Property        | Constant      | Type     | Description                                                           |